-In this lesson, we will learn and apply
+In these lessons, we will learn and apply:

-an explanation of how to solve gas problems with Boyle's Law
+A lesson on how to solve gas problems with Boyle’s Law.

 At 1.70 atm, a sample of gas takes up 4.25L.
 If the pressure in the gas is increased to 2.40 atm, what will the new volume be?

 A sample of Ne gas occupies 0.220L at 0.86 atm.
 What will be its volume at 29.4kPa?